|

 3.00 Credits

 Explores ways in which prehistoric material remains can provide an understanding of the cultural way of life.
-General background in archeological method and theory is used to examine case studies from throughout the world, based on themes such as ceramic technology and artistry development, growth of early civilizations and North American pre-history.
+A general background in archeological methods and theory is used to examine case studies from throughout the world, based on themes such as ceramic technology and artistry development, the growth of early civilizations, and North American pre-history.

 -